 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

 Housing markets are local, and housing market outcomes reflect local economic conditions (Hwang & Quigley, 2006).
-As such, favourable changes in economic conditions, income, and employment and monetary policies as documented in Kenya over the last year would be expected to have a profound effect on Kenya’s housing market, housing prices, vacancies, and residential construction activity.
+As such, favourable changes in economic conditions, income, and employment as well as monetary policies as documented in Kenya over the last years is expected to have major implications on Kenya’s housing market, housing prices, vacancies, and residential construction activity.

 Access to Finance

-Cooperative movements remain important stakeholders with regards to supporting the mortgage market.
+Cooperative movements remain important stakeholders with regard to supporting the mortgage market.
 The National Cooperative Housing Union (NACHU), an apex organisation made of registered primary housing cooperatives, works to provide affordable and decent housing to Kenyans within the low and modest income communities.
 NACHU has more than 800 housing cooperatives in eight regions of Kenya and has become a leading organisation in the provision of housing microfinance, capacity building and technical services.
 NACHU has supported various community housing and real estate project.
-Currently running projects include the Alfa Mwanda Housing Project in Nakuru (33 units), Faith Foundation Housing Project in Nairobi (52 units), Kabiria Housing Project in Nairobi (37 units), Mutindwa/Good Neighbours Housing Project (39 units), Ngumo Mbega Housing Project (20 units) and the Royal Housing Project (50 units).
+Their recently completed projects include Alfa Mwanda Housing Project in Nakuru (33 units), Faith Foundation Housing Project in Nairobi (52 units), Royal Housing Project (50 units) and Mutindwa/Good Neighbours Housing Project (39 units).
+The projects currently running include; Kabiria Housing Project in Nairobi (37 units), and Ngumo Mbega Housing Project (20 units).

-Altogether, access to finance remains below developed countries.
+Altogether, access to finance remains below that of developed countries.
 Yet key statistics, such as loan and advances from the banking sector, indicate a significant positive change.
 According to CBK, loan and advances from banks increased by 15.12 percent from Ksh 1 881 billion (US$ 18.5 billion) in December 2014 to Ksh 2 091.4 billion (US$ 20.6 billion) in December 2015.
+The comparative figures for 2016 and 2017 are yet to be released by the CBK.

 More and more developers are now focussing on the affordable housing segment, building smaller units at much lower prices.
 Jamii Bora (trading as Urbanis Africa) and Karibu Homes-Parktel (in partnership with Shelter Afrique) are among the pioneering developers to implement this strategy.
-Karibu Homes, for instance, has a project of 1 074 units, which includes one-bedroomed houses priced at about Ksh 1.6 million (US$ 15 753).
-Urbanis Africa, on the other hand, has, for several years, launched several affordable housing project which once completed will churn out more than 5 000 units.
-Other developments include the 1 000 units by Suraya Property Group priced at Ksh 2.9 million (US$ 28 552) and 2 000 units by Erdemann Property Ltd for Ksh 6 million (US$ 59 073) and Ksh 7 million (US$ 68 918) for two and three bedroomed units, respectively.
+Karibu Homes, for instance, has a project of 1 074 units, which includes one-bedroomed houses priced at about Ksh 1.6 million (US$ 15 511) which have already been completed.
+Urbanis Africa, on the other hand, has, for several years, launched several affordable housing projects which once completed will churn out more than 5 000 units.
+These projects are in the pipeline and yet to be completed.
+Other developments include the 1 000 units by Suraya Property Group priced at Ksh 2.9 million (US$ 28 113).
+The construction of the 185 housing units by Suraya Properties commenced in march 2017 and is expected to be completed in August 2018.
+In addition, 2 000 units by Erdemann Property Ltd for Ksh 6 million (US$ 58 164) and Ksh 7 million (US$ 67 859 for two and three bedroomed units, respectively.
+A recent survey by Turner & Townsend ranks Nairobi as the cheapest city for construction in the world despite the high cost of land.

-The CAHF (2015) estimates the annual housing requirement in Kenya at about 132 000 units per government projects annual production at 50 000 units, leaving a recurrent annual deficit at about 82 000 units.
-This huge deficit indicates a dire need for increased housing investment, especially innovative and targeted developments, to boast supply.
+The CAHF (2015) estimates the annual housing requirement in Kenya at about 132 000 units compared to government projects annual production at 50 000 units, leaving a recurrent annual deficit at about 82 000 units.
+This huge deficit indicates a dire need for increased housing investment, especially innovative and targeted developments, to boost supply.
 Statistics on investment into housing indicates that there is a growing interest in this sector.
-According to the annual economic survey of KNBS, only Ksh 127.7 billion (US$ 1.6 billion) was invested into housing production in 2010 but investment in dwellings has consistently been on the rise, recording growth at a rate of 15.2 percent, 17.2 percent, 14.6 percent and 17.3 percent in 2011, 2012, 2013 and 2014, respectively.
-In 2015, about Ksh 257.3 billion (US$ 2.5 billion) was injected into the housing sector country-wide with Nairobi alone receiving above Ksh 58.4 billion (US$ 575 million), accounting for roughly 7 479 new housing units.
+According to the annual economic survey of KNBS, only Ksh 127.7 billion (US$ 1.24 billion) was invested into housing production in 2010 but investment in dwellings has consistently been on the rise, recording growth at a rate of 15.2 percent, 17.2 percent, 14.6 percent and 17.3 percent in 2011, 2012, 2013 and 2014, respectively.
+In 2015, about Ksh 257.3 billion (US$ 2 494 306 ) was injected into the housing sector country-wide with Nairobi alone receiving above Ksh 58.4 billion (US$ 566 138 654), accounting for roughly 7 479 new housing units.
+According to KNBS 2017 Economic Survey, there was an increase in the value of new private buildings in Nairobi County by 7.5 per cent from KSh 70.9 billion ( US$ 687 315) in 2015 to KSh 76.2 billion (US$ 738 694) in 2016, owing to sustained rise in construction of residential and non-residential buildings.

 Housing Policy and Regulations